What we do

 Contact details 020 7404 6609 / email@example.com

-Our guide to rules and tools (Blue Book)
+Our guide to how we manage our programmes (Smart Rules) and administration (Blue Book)

 The UK aid logo is designed to help publicly acknowledge that the development programmes we and our partners deliver are funded by UK taxpayers.

 Staff in DFID and our partner governments and organisations can download the artwork for the UK aid logo and instructions on how and when to use it.

 All organisations delivering DFID-funded programmes must use the UK aid logo in accordance with our standards for use.